horizontalsystems/blockchain-crypto-guides/token_guides/tether.md

 ## How Reliable Is Tether

-In essence, Tether (USDT) is what is known as a centralized stablecoin, which unlike decentralized stablecoins such as DAI is neither fully transparent nor trustless (requires high level of trust).
+In essence, Tether (USDT) is what is known as a centralized stablecoin, which unlike decentralized stablecoins such as DAI is neither fully transparent nor trustless.
+Tether's currency requires high level of trust from its holder towards the issuer.

 This distinction represents the core element when it comes to the risk assessment and reliability of holding Tether tokens.

 ![landscape](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/token_guides/images/usdt-equaldollar-l.png)

-The term ‘trustless’ is usually associated with crypto currency coins where the pre-programmed unchangeable rules guarantee that things work as expected without the need of trusting any entity.
-In that regard, good examples of trustless coins are Bitcoin, Ethereum, DAI, etc.
+The term ‘trustless’ is usually associated with cryptocurrency where the pre-programmed unchangeable rules guarantee that things work as expected without the need of trusting any entity.
+In that regard, good examples of trustless cryptocurrencies are Bitcoin, Ethereum, DAI, etc.

 ### DAI vs Tether

 Both DAI and Tether are stablecoins.
 However, unlike Tether, the DAI stablecoin is decentralized.

 When holding DAI tokens, users place trust on a pre-programmed code which can't do anything beyond what it was programmed to do.
 That code is what ensures that DAI tokens in circulation are fully covered by real collateral.

-[//]: # (link DAI guide)

 Asa result DAI stablecoin has following properties: